 You’re invited to participate in virtual and in-person forums to learn more about Secure UCSB: the university’s initiative to improve cybersecurity and comply with a new University of California systemwide mandate.

 Join Shea LovanChief Technology Officer, and Jackson MuhirweDirector of Information Assurance and Chief Information Security Officer, as they discuss device security, actions needed from our campus community, and how to get support.
-They're joined by Manny Citron, Director of Workplace Technology Services and Ben Price, Associate CIO, Administrative Services.
+They're joined by Manny Cintron, Director of Workplace Technology Services and Ben Price, Associate CIO, Administrative Services.

 Device Security: Virtual Forum